Mykola Suk: Cultural references

 The following are some of the comments made about Mykola Suk's recent performances (both live and recorded):

 “An astonishing blend of muscular power, poetry and utter control he will prove to be one of the more formidable talents to have appeared in this country in years”.
 “Suk is a powerhouse of a pianist who sets his own individual stamp on the Liszt Sonata.
 Although the lyrical elements are emphasized, there is little slighting of the muscular display sections...the more poetic passages are integrated into the structure.”
 (American Record Guide).

 “...enormous digital control... such an impressive technique was so completely subsumed in the task of musical characterization.
 Suk never used the piano to show off; he made it the servant of Liszt’s expressive ideas” (Toronto Star).

 “..surely the most towering and volcanic talent to have come out of Russia since Anton Rubinstein.”
 (The European Piano Teacher’s Journal).

 “The recital opens with the Liszt Sonata that represents big piano-playing in its most positive, emotionally generous manifestation...Every so often an unusual voicing, phrase grouping or accent spices up the narrative flow, yet never for the sake of effect or novelty alone.”
 (Gramophone).

 “These were thrilling interpretations, and one had the impression that he was only warming up.”
 (General-Anzeiger, Germany).

 “Whether the tempestuously allegro or the leisurely adagio, the exuberant audience was entranced with the pianist’s superb artistry, exquisite style and perfect artistic performance.”
 (XiaMen Daily News, China).

-“In the Ukraine, Mr. Suk was for many years a symbol of piano artistry...distinguished musicians still wonder at his ability to carefully and attentively approach many different styles and genres of music.”
+“In the Ukraine, Mr. Suk was for many years a symbol of piano artistry... distinguished musicians still wonder at his ability to carefully and attentively approach many different styles and genres of music.”
 (Kommersant, Ukraine).

-“Suk is an excellent Liszt player...He knows how to grab hold of this music and make it personal and flashy and dramatically oratorical, and, on a more technical level, cause the gigantic chords to ring impressively – you heard every note, not mush.”
-(The Orange County Register).